Wrestling with the intersectionality of language and response

 More bluntly, the underlying crime of child sex trafficking is the raping and sexual molestation of a child.
 Our society and legal systems rightfully identify this type of sexual conduct between an adult and child as sexual abuse and violence; money neither sanitizes this crime, nor reverses the role of offender and victim.
 Language matters.
 Our commercially sexually exploited children are not criminals, they are victims of a crime, victims of circumstances, and in too many states, victims of a criminal justice system that punishes, rather than protects.

-This year, five states are stepping up to the plate and joining 19 other states to clarify that a minor cannot be prosecuted for prostitution offenses.
+This year, ten states sought legislation that demands protection not punishment for commercially sexual exploited children.
+If passed, these ten states would join the 19 other states to clarify that a minor cannot be prosecuted for prostitution offenses.
 These states understand that children, facing unimaginable plights, are victims, not “prostitutes,” “delinquents,” or “rebels.”

 Words matter.
 Our responses matter.
 Your support matters.

 - West Virginia